ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   // with error (sets class `action_finished_with_error`).
   // It means that some incorrect situation was occurred in knowledge base.
   // All these methods return objects of `ScResult` class.
-  // You can’t create object of ScResult via constructor, because it is private. return action.FinishSuccessfully();
+  // You can’t generate object of ScResult via constructor, because it is private. return action.FinishSuccessfully();
 }
 ```